 Businesses who rely on a small, target audience may find local SEO less expensive, and easier to manage, often yielding better results than nationwide SEO.
 These include:

-Businesses who offer medical services, such as doctors’ offices, urgent care clinics, and dental practices are tailor-made for local SEO.
+Businesses that offer medical services, such as doctors’ offices, urgent care clinics, and dental practices are tailor-made for local SEO.
 These providers typically provide high-quality content (which Google loves) and other valuable information for the online community, like FAQs or health tips.

 In general, when people are looking for legal counsel they want someone nearby.
 Local SEO is therefore especially important for law offices.
 They have a specialized set of skills that are very important to potential customers, and typically remain in the same geographical location.
 To keep their services in demand, law offices have wide-open opportunities to provide quality content on their websites.